What are the best VR Apps? – Our Top Ten

 3. PolyRunner VR

 Next up on our list is indie developer Lucid Sight, who are masters at serving up straight to the point runner games.
 There’s not much more to it than steering your ship through obstacles in various environments.
-Nevertheless, it’s as addictive as they come.
-Free to download and suitable for tracked motion controllers, game pads, keyboards and mice (the tech version); hop on board and take flight.
+Nevertheless, this VR application is as addictive as they come.
+Free to download and suitable for tracked motion controllers, gamepads, keyboards and mice (the tech version); hop on board and take flight.

 Not to state the obvious, but you can’t chat VR apps without mentioning YouTube.
-Available for all devices, this app-come-platform is most people’s go to place for pretty much anything.
-With an extensive catalogue of 360 degree videos and VR content, you can easily find yourself watching two middle aged men blow up a Postal van for no apparent reason – something we all want to see.
+Available for all devices, the YouTube VR app is most people’s go-to place for pretty much anything.
+With an extensive catalogue of 360 degree videos and VR content, you can easily find yourself watching two middle aged men blow up a postal van for no apparent reason – something we all want to see.